padres all time home run leaders

 He wasn’t only slugging dingers, either.
 Between 2000 and 2001, Nevin produced consecutive seasons of 30-plus doubles and slashed .304/.381/.566 across both campaigns.
 In looking at that 2000 season, there was one month in particular that truly put him over the top.

-Nevin never posted a month with double-digit homers that year, but he came awfully close in August.
+Nevin never posted a month with double-digit homers that year, but he came close in August.
 He hit nine dingers with 29 RBI, both of which were monthly highs.
 He also paired that with an eye-popping .394/.488/.740 line.
 The infielder spent all but six of his plate appearances in the cleanup spot, which makes sense for the type of production he provided.

 Dave Winfield: 154 Home Runs